strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 <SideBySideColumn>

-### Update an entry
+### Update a document

-Partially updates an entry by `id` and returns its value.
+Partially updates a document by `id` and returns its value.

 Send a `null` value to clear fields.

 :::note NOTES
 * Even unmodified fields must be included in the request's body.
-* Even with the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n) installed, it's currently not possible to [update the locale of an entry](/dev-docs/plugins/i18n#updating-an-entry).
+* Even with the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n) installed, it's currently not possible to [update the locale of a document](/dev-docs/plugins/i18n#updating-an-entry).
-* While updating an entry, you can define its relations and their order (see [Managing relations through the REST API](/dev-docs/api/rest/relations.md) for more details).
+* While updating a document, you can define its relations and their order (see [Managing relations through the REST API](/dev-docs/api/rest/relations.md) for more details).
 :::

 </SideBySideColumn>